ColumPaget/fileferry/README.md

 2) an ssh 'config' alias
 3) a fileferry filestore alias that references either a url, or an ssh 'config' alias

-SFTP filestores require openssh installed to work.
+SFTP filestores require openssh (though not the sftp program) installed to work.